jacebalaron/HollowKnight.RandomizerMod/README.md

 Activating the "cursed nail" option adds three extra items to the pool, that let you swing your nail left, right and up; by default in this mode, the nail can only be swung down.

+Activating the Randomize Swim option causes all pools of water to be dangerous, until the Swim item is found.

+Activating the Elevator Pass option prevents you from being able to use the two large city elevators until the elevator pass item is found; a new location is added in city storerooms where the toll used to be.

 ## Area/Room randomizer

 - Area randomizer randomizes items and connections between areas, which are understood to be any region of the game with a name which appears as onscreen text, excluding dream areas, trams, and elevators.